Adel1250/Vacation-Tracking-System/README.md

 + The system should comply with **organizational policies** and possibly legal regulations concerning employee data management.

+### 1.4.
+Constraints

++ Use of Existing Hardware and Middleware.
++ Integration with Existing Intranet Portal System.
++ Compliance with Organizational Policies.
++ Interface with HR department legacy systems to retrieve required employee information and changes.

 ## 2. Domain

 In the past, all vacation time had to be approved by an immediate manager and then checked by a clerk in the HR department before it was authorized.
 Sometimes this manual process could **take days**.